 They have a real tour bus now, and the road group has expanded to include their wives and kids, but Carlile is still a road warrior at heart who spreads joy through one field or theater at a time.
 She and the boys have written a trunkful of melody-rich songs, and they’ve got an impressive list of well-chosen covers in their back pockets.
 The first time we heard that big voice, it was stretching out the melodies of “What Can I Say” and “Throw it All Away,” both sing-loud-in-the-car gems.

-Following the trio around in area clubs, we’d be the last ones there to sing along with her to the end, on Johnny Cash's “Folsom Prison Blues,” Prince's “Nothing Compares 2 U,” or Radiohead's “Creep.”
+Following the trio around in area clubs, we’d be the last ones there — to sing along with her through the cover songs she likes to end with, gems like Johnny Cash's “Folsom Prison Blues,” Prince's “Nothing Compares 2 U,” or Radiohead's “Creep.”
 You could picture her with her own windows rolled down, feeling the rush of it.
 Carlile is known as a solo act, but she’d be the first to tell you that the trio is something of a three-headed musical monster, as gorgeously evidenced on "The Eye" from 2015's The Firewatcher's Daughter.
 They share roots, values, and experience, and are so much of a family that they’ve actually become family (Phil is married to Brandi’s sister Tiffany).

 They also share influences, which are seriously varied.
 In their songs you can hear the hip swagger and gospel soul of Elvis Presley; the lilting melodies and down-home goodness of Dolly Parton; the harmonies of Crosby, Stills & Nash; the biting truth of Cash; the guts and grit of Led Zeppelin; and the soaring, dramatic power of Queen.
 Above it all soars the poignant, breaking, twangy, sky-filling voice that evokes Patsy Cline or k.d. lang at their strongest.
 And k.d. and Elton John weren’t just influences, by the way; they were two early fans.
 John even appeared on her Give Up the Ghost album.